silviaastri/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# Sentiment Analysis
-Sentiment analysis on traveloka sites using
+This is a sentiment analysis that can classify hotel reviews as either a positive or negative reviews.

-* Naive Bayes
+## Methods
-* Logistic Regression
+This study use two methods, which are Naïve Bayes Classifier (NBC) and Logistic Regression to compare the result.